merefield/discourse-chatbot/README.md

 For Chatbot to work in Chat you must have Chat enabled.

-## OpenAI
+## LLM provider

-You must configure `chatbot_open_ai_token` with an [OpenAI API key](https://platform.openai.com/api-keys), or a token accepted by your OpenAI-compatible endpoint.
+Select OpenAI, Anthropic, Google Gemini, or xAI with `chatbot_llm_provider`, then configure its API key in the provider-specific token setting shown below it.
+Existing OpenAI keys remain in `chatbot_open_ai_token`; the other providers use `chatbot_anthropic_token`, `chatbot_google_gemini_token`, and `chatbot_x_ai_token`.
+Each provider uses its official OpenAI-compatible endpoint.

 The language model is selected independently for low-, medium-, and high-trust users.
-The built-in choices include current GPT-5 families and GPT-4.1 models; custom model settings allow other compatible model names and URLs.
+Each trust level shows a model dropdown for the active provider and hides the other providers' dropdowns.
+The defaults are GPT-4.1 Mini, Claude Sonnet 5, Gemini 3.7 Flash, and Grok 4.6.
+Custom model settings override the active dropdown and custom URLs override the provider's default endpoint for the selected trust level.
+A custom endpoint must implement the selected provider's OpenAI-compatible API shape and receives that provider's key.
+Azure remains available through the custom OpenAI API settings.

+Embedding models and endpoints are configured separately and continue to use `chatbot_open_ai_token`.
+Anthropic does not provide an embedding API, and custom embedding providers must return 1,536-dimensional vectors to fit the existing embedding storage.
+Image generation and editing also continue to use the OpenAI key, independently of the selected chat provider.

 There is an automated part of the setup: upon addition to a Discourse, the plugin currently sets up an AI bot user with the following attributes